PayamAnari/recipe-app-graphql/README.md

 - **Recipe Management:** Users can create new recipes, edit existing ones, and delete recipes they own.
 - **Rating System:** Recipes can be rated with thumbs up or thumbs down, providing feedback to the creators.
 - **User Profiles:** Each user has a profile showing their recipes and basic information.
+- **GraphQL API:** Utilizes GraphQL for efficient and flexible querying of recipe data.